How to turn on the quality filter for your Twitter notifications

 Any time someone mentions you on Twitter, you will see the person’s full tweet in your Notifications timeline.

-Twitter includes tools to help filter out the junk from stuff you care about, so if you want to keep yourself from having to look at junk in your Notifications timeline, then you might want to enable Twitter’s quality filtering tools.
+Twitter includes tools to help filter out the junk, so if you want to keep yourself from having to look at junk in your Notifications timeline, then you might want to enable Twitter’s quality filtering tools.

-According to Twitter, just some of the things the quality filter prevents you from seeing in both notifications and in general searches on the website are:
+According to Twitter, quality filter prevents you from seeing the following in both notifications and in general searches:

 • Duplicate Tweets that exist already and have been sent more than once